 Cruises on Pearl of Papua mean that the wonderful dive sites of Raja Ampat are now open to more people, since the shorter tours and affordable prices make it possible for many more scuba divers to experience this wonderful region.
 If that includes you then, with Pearl of Papua, the world is your oyster.

 Dive experience: It is highly recommend that guests have at the very least 50 dives logged and have an advanced certification.
 But often times it also depends on how comfortable they are in the water.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, transfers to the boat from local airport and hotels, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max number of 5 divers per guide), tanks, weights and weightbelts, shore visit and topside scenic tours.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, transfers to the boat from local airport and hotels, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max number of 5 divers per guide), tanks, weights and weightbelts, shore visit and topside scenic tours, all taxes.